 We try to stay in smaller, locally owned establishments so that money spent on accommodation stays within the local community and so that we remain a part of the community rather than being cut off and insulated from it.

-We want our participants to be able to return to their rooms and relax so that they can make the most of their time in a location.
+We want our students to be able to return to their rooms and relax so that they can make the most of their time in a location.
 For this reason, we tend to stay in good quality accommodations; students are usually pleasantly surprised.
-However, there will be times when participants will be staying in an accommodation which is outside of their comfort zone such as a rural village homestay.
-We encourage our participants to embrace these new experiences with an open-mind and gratitude to their hosts for being open to having guests.
+However, there will be times when students will be staying in an accommodation which is outside of their comfort zone such as a rural village homestay.
+We encourage our students to embrace these new experiences with an open-mind and gratitude to their hosts for being open to having guests.

 In Nepal, Tibet, and South America our groups homestay with welcoming families.
 We have met these families and have no safety concerns.
 Participants always share a room with at least one other participant in these homestays.
 In Southeast Asia, the group homestays in a group house within a village rather than being split between individual families.